No Russia-Ukraine gas deal at EU talks; Moscow queries finances

 Kiev had balked at the earlier Russian calculation of its debt, arguing that the price used to calculate the arrears should be $268.50, which is what it was paying in the first quarter of this year.
 Oettinger said that price would be used to calculate how much gas had been paid for with the $3.1 billion to be transferred this year.

-The EU commissioner said Ukraine may require around 4 billion cubic meters of Russian gas this winter.
+The EU commissioner said Ukraine may require around 4 billion cubic metres of Russian gas this winter.

 Kiev faces a $3.5 billion funding shortfall for this year and next, but the International Monetary Fund has said the government should be able to cover most of it with planned debt issues and an expected $900 million in further donor support.